openanalytics/shinyproxy-config-examples/11-openid-azure-b2c/README.md

 11. Click `Client secrets`
 12. Click `New client secret`
 13. Give a description and choose an expire time.
-You'll have to create a new secret and update the ShinyProx config before the timeout.
+You'll have to create a new secret and update the ShinyProxy config before the timeout.

     [![](img/02_create_secret.png)](img/02_create_secret.png)